AndrewDass1/PROTOTYPE_IDEAS_AND_SCRIPTS/README.md

-# Pythagorean Calculator
+# Prototype Ideas and Scripts
-A python file or .py file that gives all combinations of a Pythagorean Triple when a number is specified
+A repository that contains many file scripts to solve different problems